TRSTN4/br4nch/docs/guides/positions.md

 To add sublayers in parent layers.
 Follow the example below:

-For more information about operators, head to [operators](../guides/operators.md).

 **Guide:**

 > Specifies the `1` and `2` positions to create the layers inside the `Netflix` and `Prime Video` layer.